 | Food examples | Milk, mayonnaise, ice cream, dressings, beverages | Butter, margarine, chocolate, shortening |

-If you are new to food emulsifiers, start with our guide to food emulsifier functions and applications.
+If you are new to food emulsifiers, start with our guide to food emulsifier functions.

 The emulsion type is not a formulation detail — it is the defining structural decision.
-A margarine that flips from W/O to O/W during processing literally becomes a different product: it loses spreadability, releases water, and fails in the consumer’s hand.
+A margarine that flips from W/O to O/W during processing literally becomes a different product.

-Span (sorbitan esters) and Tween (polysorbates) emulsifiers are uniquely suited to covering both O/W and W/O systems because they span the full practical HLB range from 2.1 to 16.7.
-A single supplier’s portfolio — Span 60, Span 80, Tween 60, Tween 80 — can solve both emulsion types.
+Span (sorbitan esters) and Polysorbate emulsifiers are uniquely suited to covering both O/W and W/O systems because they span the full practical HLB range from 2.1 to 16.7.
+A real-world O/W example: pure milk at HLB 9.0 — our milk stability formulation walkthrough covers the GMS/Span 60/Tween 80 blend from first principles to finished formula.
+A single supplier’s portfolio — Span 60, Span 80, Polysorbate 60, Polysorbate 80 — can solve both emulsion types.

 The Hydrophilic-Lipophilic Balance (HLB) system, developed by Griffin and refined over decades of food applications, assigns an HLB number from 0 to 20.
 Emulsifiers with higher HLB values (>10) are predominantly hydrophilic and favor O/W emulsions; those with lower HLB values (<9) are predominantly lipophilic and favor W/O emulsions (Hu et al., 2011).